 I think what you’ll find in the next ten years or so, those other sports are going to pick up the pace and do more hiring.
 Analytics are going to become more a part of the equation in a lot of those areas.
 As an example we had a student hired by the Carolina Panthers.
 I think his title is ‘business intelligence coordinator.’
 They created the position for the organization and he ended up getting that position.
 That’s very common when you look at NBA, NFL and MLS teams.
-They are just now hiring their first folks in analytics in the business or sports side, whereas the MLB have full blown analytics departments.
+They are just now hiring their first folks in analytics in the business or sports side, whereas the MLB teams already have full blown analytics departments.

 Bryan: Are there any books, podcasts or other resources you might want to steer people towards who are interested learning about any of these fields?